 Innovation is a top concern for insurance CEOs.
 But most are struggling to inspire and institute real, sustainable, growth-led innovation within their organizations.
 Here are five ideas to help insurance CEOs become innovation catalysts.

 There is no doubt that innovation is a top concern for insurance CEOs.
 They know that their personal success depends on their ability to grow their shareholders’ – and customers’ – interests.
 In today’s market that means doing things differently than in the past.

 It’s not surprising that, in our recent survey of insurance CEOs, around one-in-three said that innovation is a Top 3 agenda item; one-in-seven said it is their very top agenda item.

 Yet few seem pleased with their progress to date.
 In fact, less than a quarter of insurance CEOs believe they are being ‘strategic’ about innovation.
-Two-fifths even admit that their organisation’s innovation capabilities are ‘foundational’ or below.
+Two-fifths even admit that their organization’s innovation capabilities are ‘foundational’ or below.

-This has led many CEOs to ask what they can personally do to catalyse innovation within their organisations.
+This has led many CEOs to ask what they can personally do to catalyze innovation within their organizations.
 Most (according to our survey, 87 percent) are worried they may not be able to put enough time towards driving innovation.
 Few seem to know how to properly capture and respond to the needs of customers and front-line staff.
 The vast majority are not even sure where to start.

 Here is what they do know: They know that driving innovation requires a change in culture.
-They know that their organisations need to become much more agile.
+They know that their organizations need to become much more agile.
 And they know that they need to invest capital and resources if they hope to drive value from their innovation initiatives.